CU-DSI-Scholars/site-source/content/post/2022-09-05-project-spatiotemporal-data-prediction-using-gan.md

 + Student eligibility: ~~freshman~~, ~~sophomore~~, ~~junior~~, ~~senior~~, master's
 + International students on F1 or J1 visa: **NOT** eligible
 + Academic Credit Possible: Yes
++ Application Instructions: Please send an email to project PI Professor Di with your resume attached and a statement of interest in the body of the email.